-The University has a raft of different programmes to which students can apply at all levels of study and within every College/School.
+The University has a raft of different programmes to which students can apply at all levels of study and within every Faculty/School.
 Together, these programmes form the University’s programme portfolio.
 This portfolio is kept under continuous review to ensure the University can maximise recruitment and manage its offer to students effectively, addressing changes in the market demand.

 How does the University Establish What Programmes Should be Developed to Enhance its Portfolio?

 Each year the University assembles key recruitment data from the Higher Education Statistical Agency (HESA) and other sources which allows it to analyse global markets and national recruitment trends over time across all subject areas.
-By triangulating this data with information from international agents, professional bodies and other external agencies (including the Welsh Government) and working with College/School specialists, the University develops a list of subject areas or programmes for targeted development.
-This list is discussed and agreed with Colleges/Schools through business planning in the first quarter of each calendar year, and submitted to the Programme Management Board for review and approval, updating the University’s Strategic Portfolio Development Plan.
+By triangulating this data with information from international agents, professional bodies and other external agencies (including the Welsh Government) and working with Faculty/School specialists, the University develops a list of subject areas or programmes for targeted development.
+This list is discussed and agreed with Faculties/Schools through business planning in the first quarter of each calendar year, and submitted to the Programme Management Board for review and approval, updating the University’s Strategic Portfolio Development Plan.

 In this way, the University aims to focus resources on programmes most likely to enhance recruitment and/or strategic ambitions and reduce the amount of programmes which do not recruit well.